Qi Men Dun Jia (QMDJ) is a divination technique listed as one of the highly revered 3 rites (三式) in the 5 arts.

 For example, the tianzhu star is also known as as the rain maker.
 It has a metal elemental base which produces water according to the 5 elements.
 When this star is accompanied in the residing palace by water stems and branches with the tui trigram, then rain can be predicted with a degree of certainty.

 Usage of Qimen Dunjia

 However, it is practiced in modern times for a variety of activities such as business strategy, date selection, destiny analysis, finding things, feng shui, spirituality, divination, and general decision making, etc. Be mindful that this flexibility in application is not unique to qimen.
 Most metaphysical concepts can be cajoled to play these variety of roles too.

-For instance, there are already revered schools of though in date selection such as Xuan Kong Da Gua and Dong Gong.
+For instance, there are already revered schools of thought in date selection such as Xuan Kong Da Gua and Dong Gong.
 Why use QMDJ for date selection instead?
 Especially when we consider that the event being analyzed is not a war battle.

 If we turn it around and look at the reverse perspective, it would seem ridiculous for a general to use something like 6 laws for creating military strategies instead of qimen.
 He might even be beheaded for suggesting that as he could be perceived as planning to fail.

 Why would anyone want to use QMDJ for feng shui when there is bazhai and various other esteemed concepts of feng shui?
 Are you buying a house in a battlefield that gets bombarded by artillery fire everyday?
 Would you use a tea spoon to drink soup when you have a soup spoon within reach?